wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 ``list_of_read_objects`` is a set of all global objects read from, in the revision that was used for reading.
 It is actually implemented as a list, but the order or repetition of elements in the list is irrelevant.
+This list includes all objects that are keys in ``global_to_local``: we don't have the notion of "write-only object".

 ``recent_reads_cache`` is a fixed-size cache that remembers recent additions to the preceeding list, in order to avoid inserting too much